ValachCornel/movie-information/README.md

 # movie-information

----- TODO ----
-responsive to smaller screen sizes improve the ui
+-> TODO: responsive to smaller screen sizes / improve the ui